nervous-systems/balonius/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/io.nervous/balonius.svg)](https://clojars.org/io.nervous/balonius) [![Build Status](https://travis-ci.org/nervous-systems/balonius.svg?branch=master)](https://travis-ci.org/nervous-systems/balonius)

-Balonius is a client for the [Poloniex cryptocurrency exchange](poloniex.com), with support for its public, trade and market data APIs.
-The non-streaming portions of the client (i.e. `balonius.public`, `balonius.trade`) are available to Clojurescript (Node, due to the absence of CORS headers).
+Balonius is a client for the [Poloniex cryptocurrency exchange](poloniex.com), with support for its public, trading and market data APIs.
+The non-streaming portions of the client (i.e. `balonius.public`, `balonius.trade`) are available to Clojurescript (Node, mostly, due to the absence of CORS headers on the remote API).

 In general, the API is asynchronous, using (derefable) [promesa](https://github.com/funcool/promesa) promises for single deferred